Copyright © 2013 by Susan Capes · All Rights reserved · E-Mail: email@example.com

-Sue's footnote: I would probably take exception to the word "improvements" with regard to the buildings, having been taken on a tour in 2013.
+Sue's note on this article: I would probably take exception to the word "improvements" with regard to the buildings, having been taken on a tour in 2013.
 The colour coded corridors are eye-watering and they have massively reduced the sports facilities with their "extensions and improvements" .

 Otherwise the sentiments seem worthy, though with the benefit of 30 years of hindsight, I wonder if they were fair and accurate?
 The comprehensive system is no longer seen in the same favourable light as it apparently was back in the 80s.
 Should the school have been preserved as it was, and as a girls' grammar or am I being a dinosaur? - discuss!

 This site is not really suitable for viewing on a small mobile device.